calamont/blog/ddd_ideas.md

 Each type actually means something in our domain.
 They are not primitives.
 Also, related concepts can be grouped together.
 For example, all aspects of the seating location (theatre, row, seat number) are grouped into the `Seat` class.
 This improves readability and reduces the number of method parameters.

 **Better type safety**<br/>
 Now it’s harder to accidentally swap the order of the method parameters that previously had the same type (i.e. `UUID`).
-For static languages, the compiler will complain if the value for `customerId` and `cinemeaId` are swapped.
+For static languages, the compiler will complain if the values for `customerId` and `cinemeaId` are swapped.
 For dynamic programming languages, such errors can now be caught by the linter (if you use one).

 **Improved evolvability.**<br/>
-What if we want to change the data type representing an identifier (e.g. change the cinema identifier to `Integer` )?
+What if we want to change the data type representing an identifier (e.g. change the cinema identifier to `Int` )?
 Previously, we would need to update _all_ class and function definitions using that identifier.
 Now we only need to update a few lines in the `CinemaIdentifier` class.

 **Validation**<br/>
 Basic data validation is included in the **Value Object** construction.
 This is much better than scattering around (and possibly repeating) validation in the methods the data is used.
 It improves reliability, because the data is _guaranteed_ to be validated.
 And it improves readability, as the business logic can now focus on the use case.